zommerfelds/MiniLevelEditor/README.md

 - [ ] Support multiple tilesets
 - [ ] Randomize drawing (maybe: way to define brushes)
 - [ ] Add warning for old version
+- [ ] Make dependencies lightweight by only shipping the dist files (and move to devDependencies)
+- [ ] Publish to NPM
 - [ ] Make a YouTube video
 - [ ] Keyboard shortcuts (e.g. Ctrl-Z for undo)
 - [ ] Optimize saving by only sending diffs and batching/throttling (refDebounced?)